hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

 Conservative Q-Learning
 ----------

-For further taxonomies and descriptions, we refer readers to the survey papers :cite:`levine2020offline` and :cite:``.
+For further taxonomies and descriptions, we refer readers to the survey papers :cite:`levine2020offline` and :cite:`prudencio2022survey`.
 `awesome-offline-rl <https://github.com/hanjuku-kaso/awesome-offline-rl>`_ also provides a comprehensive list of literatures.